Hunting for Dark Matter and New Physics with GECCO: Searches for Annihilating and Decaying Sub-GeV Dark Matter

 Observations of the cosmic microwave background (CMB) constrain the amount of power DM annihilations and decays are allowed to inject in the form of ionizing particles during recombination~\cite{Chen:2003gz,Padmanabhan:2005es,Galli:2009zc,Slatyer:2015jla,Aghanim:2018eyx}. \texttt{hazma} contains functions for calculating this constraint for annihilating DM.
 To review, given a DM model the constraint is set by

 where $f_\mathrm{eff}^\chi$ is the fraction of energy per DM annihilation imparted to the plasma and $p_\mathrm{ann}$ is an effective parameter measured from observations bounding the energy that can be injected per unit volume and time.
 In turn $f_\mathrm{eff}^\chi$ depends on the photon and electron/positron spectrum per DM annihilation.

-When DM annihilation is velocity-suppressed (as in the Higgs portal model we will consider in \cref{sec:higgs_portal}), the present-day thermally-averaged self-annihilation cross section is related to the one in \cref{eq:cmb} by the squared ratio of the DM velocity at present and at recombination, $(v_{\chi,0} / v_{\chi,\mathrm{CMB}})^2$.
-Computing $v_{\chi,\mathrm{CMB}}$ requires the DM's kinetic decoupling temperature as input, which typically falls between $(10^{-6} - 10^{-4}) m_\chi$~\cite{Essig:2013goa}.
-While this can be calculated self-consistently for a given DM model, we instead leave it as a parameter in our analysis and fix its value when necessary.
-For DM masses above $\sim 1\, \mathrm{MeV}$ the constraints on $p$-wave annihilation are found to be weaker than for $s$-wave annihilation.
-For constraints on decaying DM we reuse the results from Ref.~\cite{Slatyer:2016qyl}.
+If the DM self-annihilation cross section is $s$-wave (i.e. velocity-independent), the quantity $\sv_{\bar{\chi}\chi,\mathrm{CMB}}$ is equal to the present-day self-annihilation cross section.
+If instead the DM annihilates in a $p$-wave (i.e. is velocity-suppressed), the present-day self-annihilation cross section is related to the one at CMB via the squared ratio of the DM velocity at present and at recombination, $(v_{\chi,0} / v_{\chi,\mathrm{CMB}})^2$.
+Computing $v_{\chi,\mathrm{CMB}}$ requires the DM's kinetic decoupling temperature as input, which is model-dependent.

+The kinetic decoupling temperature is the point at which momentum transfer between the thermal bath and the DM becomes slow compared to the Hubble rate.
+More quantitatively, the rate of momentum transfer is roughly the product of the density of the SM bath, the elastic DM-SM scattering cross section and the number of scatterings required to substantially alter a DM particles' momentum~\cite{Schmid:1998mx}:

+Here $p \sim \sqrt{m_\chi T}$ is the momentum of a DM particle and $\delta p \sim T$ is the momentum change during a collision.
+The required scattering cross section is a model-dependent quantity.
+Considering the Higgs portal model we will study in \cref{sec:higgs_portal} as an example, the cross section for scattering elastically with electrons is approximately $(g_{S\chi} \, \sin\theta \, y_e)^2 / m_\chi^2$ by dimensional analysis, where $y_e$ is the electron Yukawa coupling.
+Since the density of the SM bath scales as $T^3$, equating the momentum transfer rate with the Hubble rate yields